 Our new e-book on all things control room will be available soon, so be sure to keep an eye on this space.
 In the meantime, to provide our loyal readers with a teaser, we’re releasing two chapters here today

 The Compliance Officer's Guide To All Things Control Room—Who Needs One, How To Build One, And Why The Future Is Now.
 So reads the subtitle for Star’s newest e-book—The Compliance Control Room Handbook—and the focus and scope of this expansive work couldn’t be more tidily encapsulated.
-Co-authored by veteran control room officer Steve Brown of Compliance Risk Concepts, a financial compliance consulting firm, The Compliance Control Room Handbook endeavors to give compliance leadership A to Z guidance for thinking about and building out a control room from scratch.
+Co-authored by Compliance Risk Concepts, a financial compliance consulting firm, and Star's Managing Director and control room expert, Steve Brown, The Compliance Control Room Handbook endeavors to give compliance leadership A to Z guidance for thinking about and building out a control room from scratch.

 In today’s preview, we offer excerpts from two sections of the e-book: dedicated to helping readers determine whether they need a control room and, if so, how to determine scope and mandate.

 SECTION 2: DO YOU NEED A CONTROL ROOM?

 That depends.
 On a whole host of factors.
 From the type of activity you’ll be dealing with, to MNPI, to what happens when someone does something they shouldn’t have

 Type of activity, breadth of activity, and MNPI